 Want to reach the widest spectrum of NGO and development stakeholders in South Africa as part of your communication and outreach objectives?
 Learn more about how the NGO Pulse Premium Advertising Service can support your communication requirements.
 Visit http://goo.gl/MUCvL for more information.

-To read the article titled, “'Stigma' blamed for not disclosing HIV status to infected children,” click here.Source:SABC News
+To read the article titled, “Fight against HIV/AIDS not over: Tutu,” click here.Source:SABC News